|Born||in Temple, Texas, USA|

 Torn made his Broadway debut in Kazan's staging of Tennessee Williams' "Sweet Bird of Youth" on March 10, 1959, in support of Paul Newman, Sidney Blackmer and Geraldine Page, who would become his second wife.
 The play was a hit, closing on January 30, 1960 after 375 performances.
 He won a 1960 Tony Award nomination as Best Featured Actor in a Play and a Theater World award for his role as "Tom, Jr.", a role he recreated in the 1962 film.
 (Torn also starred as "Boss Finley" in a later television adaptation of the play).

-He has constantly been in demand as a character actor, in supporting, second lead and occasional lead roles.
-His best performance on film came in Payday (1973), and he was nominated for a best supporting actor Oscar for Cross Creek (1983).
-Most of Torn's roles have been in drama, though he is adept in comedy.
-His role in Albert Brooks' comedy Defending Your Life (1991) led to his being cast in The Larry Sanders Show (1992), on which he played talk show producer "Artie".
+He was constantly in demand as a character actor, in supporting, second lead and occasional lead roles.
+Arguably his best performance on film came in Payday (1973), and he was nominated for a best supporting actor Oscar for Cross Creek (1983).
+Most of Torn's roles were in drama, though he was adept at comedy.
+His role in Albert Brooks' comedy Defending Your Life (1991) led to his being cast in The Larry Sanders Show (1992), on which he played talk show producer "Artie."
 Torn won six consecutive Emmy nominations for the role, winning once for Best Supporting Actor in a comedy series in 1996.

 Rip Torn was married to actress Ann Wedgeworth from 1956 to 1961, whom he divorced to marry Geraldine Page.
 They remained married until her death in 1987.
+He was married to Amy Wright until his death.
 Torn helped his cousin, Oscar-winner Sissy Spacek, to make her way as an actress, seeing to it that she was accepted by the Lee Strasberg's Actors Studio and then the Lee Strasberg Institute.